Medsaid15/medsaid15/README.md

 # Mohamed Said Aouladbel Amri

-**Certified Flutter & Mobile Developer**
+**Software Developer**

 ---

 ## 👨‍💻 About Me

-I am a passionate and certified developer with a focus on creating high-performing mobile applications using Flutter, Dart, and Firebase.
-With experience across backend services, real-time databases, and cross-platform development, I consistently aim to deliver high-quality, scalable solutions.
-Known for my teamwork and problem-solving abilities, I take pride in working collaboratively and learning continuously to improve my technical skills.
+I am a passionate and certified software developer focused on creating high-performing solutions across various platforms.
+With experience in backend services, real-time databases, and cross-platform development, I consistently aim to deliver high-quality, scalable applications.
+Known for my teamwork and problem-solving abilities, I take pride in working collaboratively and continuously learning to enhance my technical skills.

 ---